SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/okta_system_log.md

 1. Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new system logs from OKTA](../../../automate/library/okta.md)
 2. Set up the module configuration with your API Key and the base url of your Okta instance.
 Set up the trigger configuration with the intake key
+3. Start the playbook and enjoy your events

     !!! note

-        According your Okta subscription, you may need to decrease the ratelimit_per_minute.
-See [OKTA documentation](https://help.okta.com/en-us/Content/Topics/Security/API.htm).
+        According your Okta subscription, you may need to decrease the ratelimit_per_minute in the trigger configuration.
+Please see the [OKTA documentation](https://help.okta.com/en-us/Content/Topics/Security/API.htm) for more information
-4. Start the playbook and enjoy your events

 ## Further Readings